synqs/ArduinoThermoControlWeb/README.md

  or if you are at the kip:

- > pip --proxy http://proxy.kip.uni-heidelberg.de:8080 install -r requirements.txt
+ > pip --proxy http://proxy.kip.uni-heidelberg.de:8080 install --ignore-installed -r requirements.txt
 - set up the database through
-> flask db migrate

 > flask db upgrade